Rest

 The Myth of Rest

-What we’ve been taught about recovery — and what the body actually knows.
-A reframing of rest as relational rather than earned, challenging the belief that exhaustion is proof of virtue.
+What we’ve been taught about recovery is not what the body actually knows.

-What motherhood makes impossible — and therefore undeniable.
-A meditation on how the layered excess of motherhood collapses the simple frameworks meant to contain it.
+A challenge to the belief that exhaustion is a virtue, and a meditation on how the layered excess of motherhood collapses the simple frameworks meant to contain it.